joshdr83/The-Full-Cost-of-Electricity-LCOE-maps/README.md

 There are 4 base maps included in the prepackaged code above.
 The minimum cost technology map for 1) no avability zones and no externalities (known the code/data as LCOE1), 2) with avability zones and no externalities, 3) no avability zones and with externalitites (known in the code/data as LCOE3), and 4) with avability zones and with externalities.

-Create custom maps from the code:
+Create custom maps from the code: \
-	1. Edit the desired values in the xlsx files.
+	1. Edit the desired values in the xlsx files. \
-	2. Edit the figure title code
+	2. Edit the figure title code. \
-		2.1 Example:  mtext(text = 'Scenario 1: without availability zones and without externalities', cex = 1.9, line = -1.25) #, col = 'white')
+		2.1 Example:  mtext(text = 'Scenario 1: without availability zones and without externalities', cex = 1.9, line = -1.25) #, col = 'white') \
-	3. Save all files
+	3. Save all files \
 	4. Run either the master code (Z_RUN_ALL_FCE_CODE.R), or the code for the single file that you wish to create.